chandrasekhar7/LINUX_RH342-study/README.md

 ## Remote Logging

-install rsyslog-doc so that you can get the stuff that's not in the man pages.
+Note:  This hint probably wont work on Red Hat (it works on centos) because rsyslog-doc doesn't appear to be part of RHEL. install rsyslog-doc so that you can get the stuff that's not in the man pages.
 Look in the configuration -> actions section for a few examples.